cmelchior/jervis-ffb/docs/ui.md

       on my machine, but it also feels like it could be optimized.
 Currently there are two places changes are happening.
 In the rules engine and in ManualActionProvider when setting up listeners.
+- [ ] Could we add 3d dice rolling across the board?
+Probably difficult in pure Compose, but maybe using Lottie?
 - [x] Hover on block shows dice indicator.
 - [x] Better ball animation using Projectile Motion equations.
     - https://www.youtube.com/watch?v=qtsxHx1MpUI&ab_channel=PhysicsAlmanac